Skip to main content

 Safer Queer Cities

-LGBT+ individuals in the Nordic region face significant online harassment, hate and violence, often targeted with derogatory comments, threats and cyberbullying, leading to severe psychological distress.
-Anti-gender ideologies exacerbate these issues by promoting harmful stereotypes and misinformation, undermining the LGBT+ movement.
+LGBTI individuals in the Nordic region face significant online harassment, hate and violence, often targeted with derogatory comments, threats and cyberbullying, leading to severe psychological distress.
+Anti-gender ideologies exacerbate these issues by promoting harmful stereotypes and misinformation, undermining the LGBTI movement.

-A Nordic digital curriculum for LGBTQIA+ competencies in higher education programs for human service professions
+A Nordic digital curriculum for LGBTI competencies in higher education programs for human service professions

-There are challenges that include inadequate training about encountering LGBTQIA+ populations, professional’s possible biases to encounter LGBTQIA+ people and heteronormativity in social work practice.
-These issues negatively impact LGBTQIA+ individuals and increase their unequal position in social and healthcare settings.
+There are challenges that include inadequate training about encountering LGBTI populations, professional’s possible biases to encounter LGBTI people and heteronormativity in social work practice.
+These issues negatively impact LGBTI individuals and increase their unequal position in social and healthcare settings.

 It provides an information forum to increase knowledge, attend courses, gain counselling, share news, and access material from a database of videos, electronic courses, podcasts, discussions on closed websites and advice.
 It enables connection with other school professionals in Iceland, the Faroe Islands and Sweden, and the resulting online toolkit will be a lasting legacy.